Affirmations for busy mums

 What is an affirmation?

 According to the dictionary, an affirmation is the assertion of the existence or truth of something; that is, a statement that confirms that something is a reality – even if it’s only a desire and not yet true.
-Affirmations are positive statements that are used to defy negative thoughts.
-They replace unhelpful thoughts with self-affirming narratives and, if done consistently, can create long-term changes in our mindset and emotions.
+Affirmations are positive statements that are used to defy and replace unhelpful thoughts.
+If done consistently, they can create long-term changes in our mindset and emotions.

 “Remember, you have been criticizing yourself for years, and it hasn’t worked.
 Try approving of yourself and see what happens.” – Louise Hay